Welcome to the U.S. Federation of

 UNESCO Clubs 2023 Worldwide Youth Multimedia Contest

-USFUCA, UNESCO Center for Peace and World Genesis Foundation invite youth around the world to take part in this year’s Multimedia Competition.
-Unparalleled connectivity put youth in one of the greatest positions to bring much needed change to the world.
+We invite youth worldwide to participate in this year’s Multimedia Competition.
+Unparalleled connectivity puts youth in one of the greatest positions to bring much-needed change to the world.

 UNESCO’s mission is to mobilize the optimism of youth to respond to an acute world problem to serve others now.
 Last year, motivated participants from over 161 countries submitted over 5000 projects in this highly rewarding contest.